christophsax/seasonalbook.content/proposal/outline.md

 - Case Study:

-For SEATS, challenging can be quite challenging since it relies heavily on seasonal ARIMA modeling.
+For SEATS, can be quite challenging since it relies heavily on seasonal ARIMA modeling.

 ## X11

 - How to use the X11 spec

-- Case Study: Playing with the length of trend or the seasonal filter
+- Case Study: Changing the length of trend and/or seasonal filter

 ## regARIMA Model